katiesangpark/100-DAYS-OF-CODE/README.md

 ![alt text](https://raw.githubusercontent.com/positive235/100-DAYS-OF-CODE/master/tictactoe.png)

 **Thoughts:** Computing by Monte Carlo was very difficult for me.
 Unfortunately I could not make 100 % successful "Tic-Tac-Toe" Game.
 The machine player is NOT clever..Got score of 91 %, but I want to make 100 % successful "Tic-Tac-Toe" game later so that I can play with "smart" machine player.

+### Day 18: September 26, 2018

+**Today's Progress**: Took 7/16 Lectures in Week 1 of "Divide and Conquer, Sorting and Searching, and Randomized Algorithms" by Stanford University

+**Thoughts:** 'Algorithm' started!
+Do NOT give up :)